CasBoom/BRT_monitoring/README.md

 ## Files
 Short description of the files
 - main.c                Contains basic control flow
 - uart.h                UART driver and base functions
 - sim.h                 Contains basic SIM calls and data types
 - constants.h           Containts nice to have constants to make code more readable
+- /mcc_generated_files  This folder contains some files generated via MCC, these are mostly unused but should be a starting point for further development